VillansRule/OpenAI-VoiceAssistant/README.md

 - **AI Conversation:** Engage in interactive conversations with the OpenAI text generation model.
 - **Text-to-Speech:** Convert AI responses into speech using ElevenLabs' powerful text-to-speech API.
+- **Voice Input:** Use your microphone to provide voice input for a more interactive experience.

 ## Prerequisites